google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

     ffmpeg -i myvideo.webm -vcodec copy -an myvideo_video.webm ffmpeg -i myvideo.webm -acodec copy -vn myvideo_audio.webm

-Just as with Shaka Packer, we have both an input and an output file.
+Just as with Shaka Packager, we have both an input and an output file.
 Another difference from Shaka Packager is that the streams are identified with flags that refer their codecs.
 The `-vcodec copy` and `-acodec copy` portions of the command tell ffmpeg to copy the streams I want while the `-an` and `-vn` flags